Friday, April 12, 2024

 Rush's selection of songs at this 2013 show proved wildly entertaining.
 Among them were The Remember Song, The Fish Story Song, Ladies Love Outlaws and Let's Talk Dirty in Hawaiian.
 And as entertaining as the music was, Rush's yarns, which he spun freely to the delight of a healthy-sized crowd, were equally wonderful.

 My "acquaintance" with Rush's work goes back to the summer between my junior and senior years in college in Wisconsin.
-I was still kind of reeling from a breakup with a gal for whom I had fallen hard my first year in the school.
+I was still kind of reeling from a breakup with a gal for whom I had fallen hard my first year in college.
 Album-oriented rock stations were just becoming trendy then, and I latched onto a new one in Milwaukee, WZMF-FM, which would hold a formidable position in Milwaukee radio for 20-some years before suffering the fate of many such stations nationwide -- a change in ownership, format and call letters.

 Late at night back then, when everyone else in the house had retired for the day upstairs, I'd lie in bed in the basement listening to new music being introduced on WZMF.
 It's where I first heard album cuts by such artists as Traffic, Blind Faith, the Allman Brothers, Rush, Rod Stewart and Faces and the first time I'd ever heard of solo performers Mississippi John Hurt, Jerry Jeff Walker, Lightnin' Hopkins, John Denver and John Prine.